wallarm/ingress-plus/helm-chart/README.md

 `controller.useIngressClassOnly` | Ignore Ingress resources without the `"kubernetes.io/ingress.class"` annotation. | false
 `controller.watchNamespace` | Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces. | ""
 `controller.healthStatus` | Add a location "/nginx-health" to the default server.
 The location responds with the 200 status code for any request.
 Useful for external health-checking of the Ingress controller. | false
+`controller.reportIngressStatus.enable` | Update the address field in the status of Ingresses resources with an external address of the Ingress controller.
+You must also specify the source of the external address either through an external service via `controller.reportIngressStatus.externalService` or the `external-status-address` entry in the ConfigMap via `controller.config.entries`. **Note:** `controller.config.entries.external-status-address` takes precedence if both are set. | true
+`controller.reportIngressStatus.externalService` | Specifies the name of the service with the type LoadBalancer through which the Ingress controller is exposed externally.
+The external address of the service is used when reporting the status of Ingress resources. `controller.reportIngressStatus.enable` must be set to `true`. | nginx-ingress
+`controller.reportIngressStatus.enableLeaderElection` | Enable Leader election to avoid multiple replicas of the controller reporting the status of Ingress resources. `controller.reportIngressStatus.enable` must be set to `true`. | true
 `rbac.create` | Configures RBAC. | true
 `prometheues.create` | Deploys a Prometheus exporter container within the Ingress controller pod.
 Requires NGINX Plus. `controller.nginxplus` must be set to `true`. | false
 `prometheus.port` | Configures the port to scrape the metrics. | 9113